 The platform is supported by a network of transfer trusses, designed to withstand gravity loads and typhoon and earthquake forces.
 This innovative structural design has met stringent seismic requirements.

 The design also adopted the Green Building Code of China, driving design excellence in structural engineering, building physics, lighting design and mechanical, electrical and public health engineering.

 Integrated sustainability design

-When complete, the project will be one of the first few buildings that can achieve the green building label in China, most likely the highest three star rating.
+The project was be one of the first few buildings that achieved the highest three star green building label in China.
 It targets a very high level of resource efficiency, saving 40% more water and 20% more energy than required by the design codes.

 State-of-the-art simulation tools have been applied to assessing the natural ventilation, daylight, energy performance and microclimate, including the computational fluid dynamics, radiance and diffractive optical element modelling technologies.